mosaicml/streaming/docs/source/getting_started/quick_start.md

     from uuid import uuid4
     from streaming import MDSWriter

-    # Directory path to store the output compressed files
+    # Local or remote directory path to store the output compressed files.
+    # For remote directory, the output files are automatically upload to a remote cloud storage
+    # location.
-    local = 'dirname'
+    out_root = 'dirname'

     # A dictionary of input fields to an Encoder/Decoder type
     columns = {